 Each Executive's individual target amount for the short-term incentive plan is communicated to the Executive at the beginning of the financial year together with the objectives and their weighting.
 The target amount and the objectives are based on the role and impact of the Executive as well as annual company priorities.
-Objectives are linked to bottom line indicators, quantitative or qualitative targets.
-At the end of the year, the performance of each objective is evaluated, resulting in the total amount to be paid.
+Objectives are linked to audited financial indicators such as EBIT and Net Profit, other quantitative indicators as well as qualitative targets based on strategic initiatives.
+At the end of the year, the performance on each objective is evaluated resulting in the total amount to be paid.